 The last time many of us saw CKY legend Bam Margera was on VH1’s Family Therapy, where the pro skater-turned-Hollywood star was struggling to overcome his alcohol addiction.
+He has been digging for info on how he can overcome his addiction, and fortunately, he wraps up after two months of rehab.
 Fast forward a year, and Bam is sober, healthy and back on his board, one that he had to purchase himself no less.
 It’s not easy relearning those tricks we watched him nail so many years ago, but he’s having a whole lot of fun doing so.
 With skateboarding back in his life, New York’s Jenkem Magazine chatted it up with Bam, touching on why he left the sport in the first place, his relationship with Element, Tony Hawk’s selflessness, getting sober, and so much more.

 You can read the awesome interview in its entirety here, with a few excerpts featured below.